vibhor1997a/compile-run-1/README.md

 # compile-run
 This is a node package which facilitates in compiling and running languages including java,c,c++,python and node.
-This can be used to create web services like online IDE's
+This can be used to create web services like online IDE's.

+This package compiles the input code, takes stdin and gives stdout/stderr after the compilation on the host.
+This requires the compilers from the above languages to be installed for this package to function

 Supported Languages
 ===================